oracle/tribuo/docs/FAQs.md

 those dependencies), and minor releases can only add new dependencies and bump the versions of existing ones.

-Anything considered part of the internal API (e.g. the innards of the tree builders and the classes in `impl` packages outside of Core) can change in any version, but these are usually marked in the javadoc as internal classes and will be closed off in the module system when we adopt it.
+Anything considered part of the internal API (e.g., the innards of the tree builders and the classes in `impl` packages outside of Core) can change in any version, but these are usually marked in the javadoc as internal classes and will be closed off in the module system when we adopt it.

 ## Project Overview

-### Why is the code broken out by prediction task (e.g. Classification, Regression, etc.)?
+### Why is the code broken out by prediction task (e.g., Classification, Regression, etc.)?

 We designed Tribuo to be as modular as possible.
 Users are able to depend exclusively on the pieces they need without additional unnecessary components